Natrox/IceNet/README.md

 - TCP and UDP support.
 - Flexible; packets can convey any type of information and are handled by user code.
 - Fully multithreaded and scalable.
-Each client connected to the server is given it's own threads which send, receive or handle packets.
+Each client connected to the server is given it's own threads which send, receive and handle packets.
 IceNet is asynchronous by nature.*
 - Compact.
 Initializing the server/client takes only a few lines of code.

 Caveats: